Krystyna Pyszková

-Krystyna Pyszková (Krystyna Pyszko; born 19 January 1999) is a Czech model and beauty pageant titleholder who was crowned Miss World 2023.
-She was previously crowned Miss Czech Republic 2022 and is the second Czech woman to win Miss World.
+Krystyna Pyszková (Krystyna Pyszko; born 19 January 1999) is a Czech model and beauty pageant titleholder who won Miss World 2023.
+She also won Miss Czech Republic 2022 and is the second Czech woman to win Miss World.

 Early life and education

-Pyszková was born 19 January 1999 in Třinec, where she was educated at Gymnázium Třinec.
+Krystyna Pyszková was born 19 January 1999 in Třinec, where she was educated at Gymnázium Třinec.

-She grew up in the nearby village of Návsí, as a Silesian Goral member of the Polish minority located in Trans-Olza.
+She grew up in village of Návsí, as a Silesian Goral member of the Polish minority located in Trans-Olza.
 Pyszková later relocated to Prague to further her education.
 Prior to winning Miss Czech Republic, Pyszková was studying law at Charles University in Prague, and management at MCI Management Center Innsbruck in Innsbruck.

 Pageantry

 Miss Czech Republic 2022

 Pyszková began her career in pageantry in 2022, when she won Miss Czech Republic 2022, held on 7 May 2022.
 As the winner, she went on to represent the Czech Republic at Miss World 2023.